-Chocolate Truffle Centers Cool the TongueTo begin, when the truffle is put into the mouth and the mouth is closed, all the heat energy thereafter comes from within the mouth, especially from the tongue.
-The temperature of the tongue generally remains constant and is higher than that of the truffle and the melting point of the truffle center.
+When the truffle is put into the mouth and the lips close around it, energy comes from the cheeks, the palate, and especially the tongue.
+The temperature of the tongue generally remains nearly constant and is higher than that of the truffle’s center.

-Going Through a “Phase”The change from a solid to a liquid is called a phase change.
-It occurs at a specific temperature or within a narrow temperature range.
+The change from a solid to a liquid is called a phase change.
+A phase change occurs at a specific temperature or over a very narrow temperature range.
 When the temperature is below that melting temperature, adding heat raises the temperature.

-FinallyThe center of a truffle is designed to melt quickly in a narrow temperature range.
+The center of a truffle is designed to melt quickly in a narrow temperature range.
 The center thus melts quickly.
 Energy is depleted from the tongue faster than it replenishes.
 Tongue temperature plummets.

 After the center melts, tongue temperature returns to normal.
 The temperature of the liquefied chocolate also rises.
 It would reach the tongue’s temperature, except we swallow the chocolate first.
 Better living through chemistry!

 Note: You might also enjoy The Improbable Making and Chemistry of Chocolate

 3 thoughts on “Why Chocolate Truffle Centers Cool the Tongue”

 Along similar lines, when sweat evaporates, it goes through a phase change from liquid to vapor, taking away heat from the skin or epidermis of an individual – cooling him or her.